slonigiraf/whitepaper/slonigiraf/ENG.md

 ### The Slonigiraf Model Produces Training Data for Artificial Intelligence

 Large language models, such as OpenAI's Chat, have shown the capability of generating text that resembles human-written text.
-However, the quality of these systems is contingent on the training data used, and the answers provided by OpenAI Chat may not be reliable enough for use as a student tutor.
+However, the quality of these systems is contingent on the training data used, and the answers provided by OpenAI Chat may need to be more reliable for use as a student tutor.

 The Slonigiraf model employs tutors to educate students on specific skills.
 By allowing tutors to communicate with the language model through dedicated skill-based conversations, a significant amount of text data can be generated for AI enhancement.
-The use of recommendation letters as proof of tutor completion can further improve the quality of these dialogs.
+Using recommendation letters as proof of tutor completion can further improve the quality of these dialogs.
 In essence, the AI can be seen as a student in the Slonigiraf model, learning directly from tutors, while experts can assess the quality of the tutor's work.

 ### Artificial Intelligence Bots Can Be Integrated As Tutors in Slonigiraf Model

-When AI language models attain a diploma from a tutor, they will be able to teach other human students and award them with diplomas.
-This vision provides a straightforward economic incentive for major tech companies to invest in training AI with the assistance of human tutors who are students from educational institutions.
+When AI language models attain a diploma from a tutor, they can teach other human students and award them with diplomas.
+This vision provides a clear economic incentive for major tech companies to invest in training AI with the assistance of human tutors who are students from educational institutions.

 ## Financial Model of the Proposed Educational Reform